Živorad Marković, Serbia’s Oldest Man, Dies at 106

 ✔ Age Certified by LongeviQuest

-Lucia Clementa Ronda is an Italian supercentenarian whose age is validated by the European Supercentenarian Organisation (ESO).
-An artist by profession, she is notable for having designed one of the doors on the Milan Cathedral.
+Lucia Clementa Ronda was an Italian supercentenarian whose age has been validated by the European Supercentenarian Organisation (ESO).
+An artist by profession, she was notable for having designed one of the doors on the Milan Cathedral.

 BIOGRAPHY